Inspired? Please share!

 By Molly J. Anderson-Childers | Updated September 12, 2018

 My exploration of the elements as muses has inspired me to look more closely at the world around me, and create art that reflects my connection to the elements of fire, water, and earth.
-Air, the last remaining element, is perhaps the most mysterious of the four; it sustains us, fills us with every breath, and yet we cannot see it, touch it, nor smell it.
+Air is perhaps the most mysterious of the four; it sustains us, fills us with every breath, and yet we cannot see it, touch it, nor smell it.
 In this way, I feel, the air we breathe is like creativity itself intangible, invisible, and essential to our very survival.